faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

     model_with_new_sensor = model.copy()
     model_with_new_sensor.AddSensors(sens[0])

 This will conclude that the flow out of tank 3 ``q3`` is needed to uniquely isolate all faults.
-Plotting the isolability analysis for a model with extensed sensor set confirms that full (structural) fault isolability is achieved.
+Plotting the isolability analysis for a model with extended sensor set confirms that full (structural) fault isolability is achieved.

 MSO, MTES, and Residual Generator Design
 ----------------------------------------